romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 ---
 layout: post
 title: "Why asking developers for time estimates in Software Projects is a terrible idea and how to bypass it with Scrum"
-seo_title: "Alternatives To Time Estimates In Software Development"
+seo_title: "How To Avoid Time Estimates In Software Development"
 date: 2015-09-28 11:17
 comments: true
 categories: [Management, Entrepreneurship]